OwlRisk/syncrade-web/README.md

 ---

 ## Article VIII.
-Refusal & Safe Completion（越界请求处理）
+Refusal & Safe Completion

 When a user requests prohibited output, Syncrade MUST:
 - Refuse the prohibited portion clearly (no euphemisms)